haystack/old-picker/README.md

+Course Picker

 A scheduling tool for MIT students.
+New features currently tested in Course Picker Alpha.